michaeluno/admin-page-framework/readme.txt

 - Added checks to prevent unnecessary calls on `setUp()` in `admin-ajax.php`.
 - Tweaked styling of the welcome page in the admin area of the loader plugin for WordPress 5.0.
 - Changed generated log file names with `AdminPageFramework_Debug::log()` to be shortened.
+- Fixed a bug with the custom `select2` field type that requests did not go through with nested fields.
+- Fixed a bug with the custom `select2` field type that showed the message "the results could not be loaded" while processing a Ajax requests.
 - Fixed a bug with the `AdminPageFramework_Debug::log()` method that did not properly retrieve correct caller method names.
 - Fixed an issue that some third-party tools reported false positive for PHP 7.2 incompatibility due to a method name prefixed with double underscores.